Welcome

 I've been very keen on pourover coffee.
 Here is my current setup + recipe.

-- Brewer(s): Hario v60, Grinder: 1Zpresso KUltra
+- Brewer(s): Hario v60, Grinder: 1Zpresso KUltra, Kettle: I fell for the Fellow marketing

-- Grind Size: anywhere from 65-80 on my grinder, Water: Filtered + just below boiling, Coffee Prep: create a divot in your grinds + optional WDT
+- Coffee Prep: create a divot in your grinds + optional WDT

-- Pour 1: 3x coffee weight (60g) bloom - approx 30s
+- Pour 1: 3x coffee weight (45g) bloom - approx 30s

-- Pour 4: 50g pour (total weight 300g) - swirl in both directions and wait for drawdown
+- Pour 3: 100g pour (total weight 255g) - In concentric circles.
+Wait for drawdown

 - Ideally you should end up with a very flat bed

-- Notes for Iced Pourovers: Brew over ice with a ice to water ratio of 1:2, half pours 2 and 3, grind ~7 clicks finer, add ice at end as required
+- brew over ice with a ice to water ratio of 1:2,

 - Coffee is very simple- it is just controlling diffusion from beans into coffee.
 It could end up too weak (underextracted) or too strong (astringent and overextracted).
 There are really 4 factors to consider which impact this rate of diffusion: water temp, grind size and pressure (irrelevant for pourover).
 So, if you are having unpleasant results, play with these factors (ceteris paribus)!